psam21/cb/docs/sign-up.md

     - Delegates to `ProfileBusinessService.publishProfile(profile, signer)`
     - SHARED method (same as sign-in profile updates)
     - Publishes to multiple relays on the network

+  - `publishWelcomeNote(signer)`: Publishes Kind 1 event (silent verification)
+    - Creates Kind 1 text note with welcome message
+    - Verifies temporary signer works for both Kind 0 and Kind 1 events
+    - Published silently (no UI notification)
+    - Content: "🌍✨ Kicking off something truly beautiful — preserving our Culture and Heritage on Nostr for generations to come! 👶🌱 🚀📚 With Culture Bridge, I'm setting out to protect and share our community's timeless stories 📜🏛️ 🌈📖 Can't wait to celebrate the wisdom, traditions, and heritage that unite us all 🤝💫"
+    - Tags: `#community #storytelling #traditions #culture #heritage #humanity #inclusivity #art #music #history #Culture-Bridge #CultureBridge #nostr`

   - `createBackupFile(displayName, npub, nsec)`: Triggers download
     - Delegates to `utils/keyExport.ts`